jonderwaater/smoothify/README.md

 ### Options
 ```
-  -h, --help            show this help message and exit
+  -h        , --help                show this help message and exit
-  -a, --activity-id     activity id; latest activity is taken by default.
+  -a <id>   , --activity-id <id>    activity id; latest activity is taken by default.
-  -g, --no-graph        do not create png file showing original and smoothened
+  -g        , --no-graph            do not create png file showing original and smoothened data.
-                        data.
-  -u, --no-upload       do not upload smoothened data to Strava.
+  -u        , --no-upload           do not upload smoothened data to Strava.
-  -d, --dry-run         do not overwrite original activity when attempting to
-                        upload to Strava.
+  -d        , --dry-run             do not overwrite original activity when attempting to upload to Strava.
-  -c, --cleanup         delete created files after uploading activity.
+  -c        , --cleanup             delete created files after uploading activity.
+  -s <algo> , --algo <algo>         smoothening algorithm. running average (-s=1) is default.

 ```